BST Deletion: Removal By Merge

 }

 The minimum node (curr) is unlinked from it's parent and will become the new root node of the merged trees.
-The right child of the min node is placed in position we removed it from, and we set lhs and rhs to curr's left and right child pointers.
+The right child of the min node is placed in position we removed the min node from, while simultaneously setting lhs and rhs to curr's left and right child pointers respectively.

 if (parent != nullptr) {